How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 • Omega-3 rich foods: Salmon, walnuts, and flaxseed help modulate the inflammatory response.

-15. Address Underlying Causes
+15. When Should You Address Underlying Causes?

 For lasting relief, treating the root cause of congestion is essential: